goutamkalburgi/Plag-Detector/README.md

+# Projects Plagiarism Detector using MOSS Integration
-# MOSS UI: A User Interface for MOSS Plagiarism Detection System
+## A User Interface for MOSS Plagiarism Detection System.
+Plagiarism Detection in Project Submissions Through Seamless MOSS Integration.

 [MOSS](https://theory.stanford.edu/~aiken/moss/), or Measure Of Software Similarity, is an automated system developed to determine the similarity of programs.
 Primarily, its core use-case is to detect potential plagiarism in programming courses.
 This repository provides a user-friendly interface for MOSS to make the process more accessible.